ANSSI-FR/MLA/CRYPTO.md

 This feature is meant to provide a way for client to implement:

 - A derivation tree
-- Keep the root secret in a safe place, and be able to find back the derives secrets
+- Keep the root secret in a safe place, and be able to find back the derived secrets

 The derivation scheme is based on the same ideas than `mla::crypto::hybrid::combine`: